vim/vim/READMEdir/README_ole.txt

 README_ole.txt for version 9.0 of Vim: Vi IMproved.

-This archive contains gvim.exe with OLE interface and VisVim.
+This archive contains gvim.exe with OLE interface.
 This version of gvim.exe can also load a number of interface dynamically (you can optionally install the .dll files for each interface).
 It is only for MS-Windows 95/98/ME/NT/2000/XP.